 Another promising theory is social egalitarianism, which stresses that in a just society, everyone can relate to each other 'as equals'.
 Instead of trying to equalize a specific 'currency of justice' (like utility, welfare, resources or capabilities), authors like Samuel Scheffler and Jonathan Wolff see equality in social or relational terms.
-Again, health profiling seems hardly defensible, as it is stigmatizing to those in poor health.
+Again, profiling seems hardly defensible, as it is stigmatizing to those in poor health.
 Also, as the abovementioned vicious cycle between health inequalities and economic inequalities traps (a lot of) sick people into poverty, they are increasingly marginalized and effectively inhibited from relating to others as equals.

-Finally, one can, like Scanlon (1996), refer to multiple reasons to object to inequality, none of which assume that such inequality is intrinsically bad.
-The inequalities arising from health profiling can be objected to because they ultimately result in suffering (with some sick people no longer able to pay their health costs), because they give rise to problematic relationships of superiority and inferiority (with sick people being stigmatized), because they give rise to unequal playing fields and thus unequal opportunities in multiple domains (like the job market) and undermine the procedural fairness of procedures in important basic institutions (like equal access to basic health care).
+Finally, one can, like Scanlon (1996, 2018), refer to multiple reasons to object to inequality, none of which assume that such inequality is intrinsically bad.
+The inequalities arising from profiling in health insurance can be objected to because they ultimately result in suffering (with some sick people no longer able to pay their health costs), because they give rise to problematic status relationships of superiority and inferiority (with sick people being stigmatized), because they give rise to unequal playing fields and thus unequal opportunities in multiple domains (like unequal economic opportunities in the job market) and undermine the procedural fairness of procedures in important basic institutions (like equal access to basic health care), because it gives healthy people who pay less a higher degree of control on their lives and indirectly over the lives of those who are sick and who pay more, because some sick people could not afford health insurance and medical care anymore, which would give the interest of sick people less weight than other people (and thus violate the equal concern requirement), and finally because there is no desert for being in good health (more on this in Section 3).

-The conclusion that health profiling raises serious egalitarian concerns thus holds across the board.
+The conclusion that profiling raises serious egalitarian concerns thus holds across the board.
 Regardless whatever should be equalized, a P world raises ethical worries that an NP does not.